Eosn/BD1_20222_T1/README.md

 ```

 #### 9.6	CONSULTAS COM INNER JOIN E ORDER BY (Mínimo 6)<br>
-    a) Uma junção que envolva todas as tabelas possuindo no mínimo 2 registros no resultado

 ```sql
 SELECT funcionario.nome as nome, equipe.nome as equipe, atividade.atividade as atividade, tarefa.descricao, projeto.nome as projeto, cargo.nome as cargo, folha_ponto.entrada  FROM funcionario